How to Elope

 Here’s an example of what you can say if you want more of a template:

-“I just wanted to talk to you about my partner and I’s wedding plans.
-We’ve thought a lot about the experience we want to celebrate our wedding and it’s not a traditional wedding.
-We are going to elope on the Oregon Coast.
+“I wanted to talk to you about my partner and I’s wedding plans.
+We’ve thought a lot about the experience we want and it’s not a traditional wedding.
+We are going to elope on the Oregon Coast with just the two of us.
 We feel like this is going to give use the best experience and best represent our love.
 We’re more private people and we really want to focus on each other and our commitment over trying to throw a large party.
 It doesn’t feel true to us.

 “Eloping has changed a lot in recent years.
 It’s more than running off for a courthouse wedding.
 We’re working on planning an intentional day filled with things we enjoy doing.
 We’re planning on hiking in the Redwoods, having a picnic on the beach, and exchanging vows next to the waves so no one can hear our vows but us.
 [Show photos of elopements where you want to elope.]
 We’re so excited about these plans and it took so much stress off our shoulders to change our plans to something that’s a better fit.